Fantastic creatures take over Gateway Gallery

 A record number of children from around Fife have taken part in the 2012 MUSA Young Artist Award, an annual art contest run by the University of St Andrews.

 Paintings and drawings of crocodiles, octopuses, and a spiny anteater were amongst the 30 winning entries, which will go on display in the Gateway Galleries, North Haugh, St Andrews from 2 June to 25 August 2012.

-Now in its sixth year, the creative collaboration between the University of St Andrews’ museum (MUSA) and local schools, asked children to explore the theme of ‘Fantastic Creatures’.
+Now in its sixth year, the creative collaboration between the Museum of the University of St Andrews (MUSA) and local schools, asked children to explore the theme of ‘Fantastic Creatures’.
 The University’s Edwardian natural history collection, housed in the Bell Pettigrew Museum, provided a source of inspiration.

 A total of 682 entries were submitted (up from 421 last year) and 865 pupils (up from 588 last year) from schools across Fife took part in educational workshops with museum staff.
 This makes the 2012 Award the most popular year, with the number of participants having nearly doubled, and a 62 per cent increase in artworks created.